evolvingstuff/vdw2/content/posts/perhaps-10000-covid-deaths-in-dec-2023-jn1-in-increasing.md

  **[Washington Post](https://www.washingtonpost.com/health/2024/01/11/covid-deaths-holidays-world-health-organization/?utm_campaign=wp_the7&utm_medium=email&utm_source=newsletter&wpisrc=nl_the7)**

-* "There was a 42% increase in hospitalizations %%%and a 62% increase in ICU admissions from the previous month"
+* "There was a 42% increase in hospitalizations and a 62% increase in ICU admissions from the previous month"

 * "Trends are based on data reported to the WHO from fewer than 50 countries, mostly in Europe and the Americas, said Tedros, who noted that  **this is not the full picture** ."